AdobeDocs/experience-platform.de-DE/help/data-science-workspace/walkthrough.md

 #### storeType in Indikatorvariable konvertieren

-Als Nächstes konvertieren wir die Spalte „storeType“ in Spalten, die jeweils einen `storeType` darstellen.
-Es gibt 3 Geschäftstypen (`A`, `B`, `C`), aus denen wir 3 neue Spalten erstellen.
-Der jeweils festgelegte Wert ist ein boolescher Wert, bei dem je nach dem, was der Wert von `storeType` war, „1“ und `0` für die anderen beiden Spalten festgelegt wird.
+Next, you want to convert the storeType column to columns representing each `storeType`.
+There are 3 store types, (`A`, `B`, `C`), from which you are creating 3 new columns.
+The value set in each is a boolean value where a &#39;1&#39; is set depending on what the `storeType` was and `0` for the other 2 columns.

 ![](./images/walkthrough/storeType.png)

-Die aktuelle `storeType`-Spalte wird entfernt.
+Die aktuelle `storeType` Spalte wird abgelegt.

 #### isHoliday in numerischen Typ konvertieren